spsquared/SPARK_Future-Engineers_2023/README.md

 ## **Input Processing**

-All the code for image filtering and predictions can be found in `/Program/AI/filter.py`.
+All the code for image processing can be found in `/Program/AI/converter.py`.

 ### **Image Preprocessing**